cchurch/api-docs/source/includes/_api_authentication.md

 ***Simple scheme:***

+1. Authenticate with the login / password
-Authenticate, then Authorize with the token returned by Authenticate
+2. Authorize with the token returned by Authenticate

 ***TFA scheme:***

+1. Authenticate with login / password
-Authenticate, Instruct the system to send TFA Code to the user, Authorize with the token received from step 1 and the TFA code received from step 2
+2. Instruct the system to send TFA Code to the user
+3. Authorize with the token received from step 1 and the TFA code received from step 2

 > Request